Learn how FTC findings, federal legislation, lawsuits, and new PBM models redefined transparency, pricing, and PBM accountability in 2024.

-One of the most impactful developments of the year was the release of the Federal Trade Commission’s (FTC’s) long-awaited report on PBM practices.
-The report highlighted the significant influence of PBMs on prescription drug pricing and access.
-It brought to light issues like:
+One of the most impactful developments of the year was the release of the Federal Trade Commission’s (FTC’s) long-awaited report on PBM practices —a cornerstone moment in the push for PBM accountability.
+The report highlighted the significant influence of PBMs on prescription drug pricing and access and helped catalyze key efforts behind the PBM Accountability Act and broader federal PBM legislation.
+The report brought to light several issues.

-Rebate aggregators: The FTC uncovered evidence of entities called "rebate aggregators" that negotiate contracts and rebates with drug manufacturers.
+The FTC uncovered evidence of entities called "rebate aggregators".
+These third-party entities, created or controlled by PBMs, negotiate contracts and rebates with drug manufacturers.
 While PBMs claim these aggregators increase bargaining power for better savings, experts suggest they also serve to retain revenue from new fees and evade regulatory reforms.
 Internal documents reveal these aggregators generated $7.6 billion in fees by 2022, raising concerns about their legality, ethical implications, and reduced oversight.

 In July, the U.S. House Committee on Oversight and Accountability held a hearing titled "The Role of Pharmacy Benefit Managers in Prescription Drug Markets Part III: Transparency and Accountability."
 Bipartisan lawmakers raised concerns over opaque pricing practices, alleged anti-competitive behaviors, and the impact of PBM policies on drug affordability for consumers.
 Executives from the three major PBMs testified, and key findings included: